 • Federal Reserve policy.
 A JP Morgan study reflects that the Federal Reserve is decreasing its balance sheet of treasuries and mortgage-backed securities by $50 billion a month, which is known as Quantitative Tightening, which is projected to continue to at least the end of 2020.

 • Valuations.
 The United States Stock Market is the most expensive in the world at this moment.
 The Buffett indicator is flashing red with a total market capitalization vs. GDP (Gross Domestic Product) of 150%.
 Studies reflect that any ratio above 115% is an indicator that the market is significantly overvalued.

-2. Historically the S&P time-line for recuperating from market corrections are between 13 to 22 years.
-Studies reflect that 64% of the time the S&P is either losing ground or making up losses.
-Let me ask the question; “Going into retirement, do you want the 64% chance of a market correction and taking 13 to 22 years to recuperate the retirement savings you’ve accumulated over your lifetime?”
+2. Historically the S&P time-line for recuperating from market corrections is between 13 to 22 years.
+Studies reflect that 64% of the time, the S&P is either losing ground or making up losses.
+Let me ask the question, “Going into retirement, do you want the 64% chance of a market correction and taking 13 to 22 years to recuperate the retirement savings you’ve accumulated over your lifetime?”